-To apply for all federal and state sources of financial aid, students must complete the Free Application for Federal Student Aid (FAFSA).
-Students must apply online at www.fafsa.ed.gov.
+To apply for all federal and state sources of financial aid, U.S. citizens and those in a legal immigration/permanent resident status must complete the Free Application for Federal Student Aid (FAFSA) at\www.fafsa.ed.gov.
 Las Positas College Title IV Code is 030357.
 A new FAFSA must be completed each school year.
 Students may complete the FAFSA as early as October 1st of the previous school year.
-For example, the 2018-2019 FAFSA is available to complete beginning October 1, 2017 and should be completed no later than March 2, 2018 for maximum financial aid consideration.
+For example, the 2020-2021 FAFSA is available to complete beginning October 1, 2019 and should be completed no later than March 2, 2020 for maximum financial aid consideration.
 Processing time from application to payment requires several weeks.